-3. EPA reasonably accounted for geographic considerations 129 4.
-EPA's modeling supports its conclusions 5.
-EPA reasonably accounted for generation from existing units that were under construction in 2012 6.
-EPA reasonably included duct burners in its analysis 133 C. Builc ling Block 3 Is Achievable134 1.
-EPA reasonably projected renewable generation based on historical patterns and conservative modeling assumptions 2.
-Petitioners' exaggerated claims are at odds with the best available data and EPA's conservative approach D. Reasonably Determined That the Best System Would Increase Existing Plants' Emission Rates E. Was Not Required to Perform Individual Plant evability Analyses F. Achieving the Uniform Rates Does Not Require Trading, Although the Record Demonstrates That Successful Trading Programs Are Likely To Be Established G. The Bord Rule Does Not Require States to Regulate Beyond Their lers Ener gy Rec nably Considered Statutory Factors, Including Costs and Juirements, and Promulgated Appropriate Subcategories nentation Requirements А. Reasonably Considered Available Infrastructure and Grid bility Issues 1.
-EPA reasonably concluded that the Rule would not significantly increase infrastructure needs
+3. EPA reasonably accounted for geographic considerations 128 4.
+EPA's modeling supports its conclusions.
+130 5.
+EPA reasonably accounted for generation from existing units that were under construction in 2012 130 6.
+EPA reasonably included duct burners in its analysis 132 C. Build ing Block 3 Is Achievable 133 1.
+EPA reasonably projected renewable generation based on historical patterns and conservative modeling assumptions 133 2.
+Petitioners' exaggerated claims are at odds with the best available data and EPA's conservative approach 137 D. Reasonably Determined That the Best System Would Increase Existing Plants' Emission Rates 140 Е. EPA Achie Was Not Required to Perform Individual Plant evability Analyses 142 F. Altho eving the Uniform Rates Does Not Require Trading, bugh the Record Demonstrates That Successful Trading rams Are Likely to be Established 142 G. Rule Does Not Require States to Regulate Beyond Their ers 146 VI.
+EPA Reasonably Considered Statutory Factors, Including Costs and Energy Requirements, and Promulgated Appropriate Subcategories and Implementation Requirements.
+148 Α. Reasonably Considered Available Infrastructure and Grid bility Issues 148 1.
+EPA reasonably concluded that the Rule would not significantly increase infrastructure needs 148